banskt/trans-eqtl-pipeline/README.md

 ## Method
 We use the gene expression of two different tissues within the same population.
-We find trans-eQTLs using different methods, and then compare the methods using tissue-consistent trans-eQTLs (which are found in both tissues).
+We find trans-eQTLs using different methods, and then compare the methods using precision and recall, assuming that the tissue-consistent trans-eQTLs (those which are found in both tissues) are true positives while everything else is false positive.

 ## Input
 The pipeline expects the following input files: